 But with more competition comes more confusion.
 Between Sling TV, PlayStation Vue, DirecTV Now, Hulu with Live TV, YouTube TV, FuboTV, and Philo, prospective cord cutters who still want a bundle of traditional TV channels have a lot to consider before making the leap.
 And while these services tend to be cheaper and more flexible than cable, each comes with its own quirks and caveats.

 Update February 26, 2018: As a result of YouTube TV undergoing a number of improvements, becoming available on more streaming TV hardware, and in more markets, our opinion of the service—and the competitive landscape overall—has changed.
 We now think YouTube TV is the best TV streaming service overall, which knocks Sony’s PlayStation Vue into the runner-up position.
 We’ve also added our full review of Philo to this roundup.

 We created this guide to make your decision easier.
 It compares the features of all the current TV streaming bundles, lists which devices each one supports, provides a full side-by-side channel list, and provides our bottom-line recommendations.
 It also links to our in-depth reviews, where you can learn more about how each bundle works.
 Read on for our best streaming bundle picks, a whole bunch of handy charts, and our individual reviews.

 Best TV streaming service

-Despite a recent price hike in many markets, PlayStation Vue’s $45-per-month Core package remains the best value for a combination of primetime broadcast shows from all four major networks, ESPN channels, regional sports networks, and cable news.
-A new $10 per month sports pack also adds several premium sports channels including NFL Redzone, which some one-size-fits-all bundles don’t even offer.
+Despite a recent price hike in many markets, PlayStation Vue’s $45-per-month Core package remains a solid value for a combination of primetime broadcast shows from all four major networks, ESPN channels, regional sports networks, and cable news.
+A new $10-per-month sports pack also adds several premium sports channels including NFL Redzone, which some one-size-fits-all bundles don’t even offer.